-The student implements a state of the art smoother for large continuous-time systems.
-The system's dynamics can be described as an ordinary differential equation with locally additive Gaussian random fluctuations.
-Thus the system is modeled as a high-dimensional stochastic ordinary differential equation.
+The student implements a state of the art smoother for continuous-time systems with additive Gaussian noise.
+The system's dynamics can be described as an ordinary differential equation with locally additive Gaussian random fluctuations, in other words a stochastic ordinary differential equation.

-Given a series of measurements observed over time, containing statistical noise and other inaccuracies, a filter produces an estimate of the unknown state of the system that led to the current observation taking previous observations into account.
-The estimate is obtained from deriving a conditional probability distribution of the current system state given earlier observations.
+Given a series of measurements observed over time, containing statistical noise and other inaccuracies, the task is to produce an estimate of the unknown trajectory of the system that led to the observations.

-Linear continuous-time systems are filtered with the continuous-time Kalman-Bucy filter, a continuous time version of the Kalman filter.
-This filter relies on a pair of ODE’s describing how mean and covariance of the conditional distribution of the filtered system state evolve over time.
-If the system dimension is large, this requires careful numerical linear algebra exploiting sparsity or other structures.
-A versatile implementation of the Kalman-Bucy filter in Julia is missing.
+Linear continuous-time systems are smoothed with the fixed-lag Kalman-Bucy smoother (related to the Kalman–Bucy_filter).
+It relies on coupled ODEs describing how mean and covariance of the conditional distribution of the latent system state evolve over time.
+A versatile implementation in Julia is missing.

-Expected Results: Build efficient implementation of non-linear filtering and smoothing of continuous stochastic dynamical systems.
+Expected Results: Build efficient implementation of non-linear smoothing of continuous stochastic dynamical systems.

 Mentors: Moritz Schauer